Using Customer Data Analytics to Increase Your Marketing ROI

 In a post-pandemic world with slashed marketing budgets, data analytics are critical to making the most of your advertising dollars.
-Recent statistics show that data-driven marketing that leverages customer personalization can earn a business 5-8x ROI.
+Recent statistics show that data-driven marketing that leverages customer personalization can lift revenues by 5 to 15 percent.

 Data analytics includes both public records as well as information collected by your marketing, sales, and customer support departments.
 Even big players like Unilever are increasingly relying on consumer data to swiftly change their tactics and marketing spend to meet a challenging global environment.

 Of course, leveraging data is not an exclusive domain of giant corporations.
 Businesses of all sizes can use customer data analytics for higher ROI.

 Collecting and Storing Customer Analytics Data

 First things first: how do you accumulate and store data for your company?

 Let’s break this down.

 To start with, gathering information about your customers is a combination of tools and strategies.
 Most marketing tools that you’re already using provide such information.

 A prime example is Google Analytics.
 It helps you track and view data for your content regarding how many views and interactions your content has received.
 This data can be used to view which blogs, or whatever content you’re posting, is the most popular with users.